FastVPSEestiOu/zfs-quota/README.md

 vzctl exec $CTID repquota -a
 ```

-It should provide the output with the current disk usage.
+It should provide the output with the current disk usage. *NOTE* that the
+maximum output quota id by default equals 131072.
+This can be changed with
+`zfs-quota` module parameter `vz_qid_limit` either during module load
+or via file `/sys/module/zfs_quota/parameters/vz_qid_limit` and remounting
+the `simfs` filesystem.

 Usage with ZQFS
 ---------------